-- The President with the approval of the Executive Board may fill unexpired terms of members of the Executive Board of the JYDA.
+- The President, with the approval of the Executive Board, may fill unexpired terms of members of the Executive Board of the JYDA.

 - The Executive Board of the JYDA shall meet at the call of the President or by written request of two (2) Executive Board members.

 - The Executive Board of the JYDA shall conduct such business as is deemed necessary for the proper functioning of the Association.

-- In the event that the President can no longer fulfill his duties and obligations, the Vice President shall, with approval of the membership, be deemed successor of the President.
+- In the event that the President can no longer fulfill their duties and obligations, the Vice President shall, with approval of the membership, be deemed successor of the President.
 The Vice President, during the term of office, shall represent the President in all matters, which the President may assign.

-- The President in consultation with the officers of the Association shall appoint all committees, temporary or permanent.
+- The President, in consultation with the officers of the Association, shall appoint all committees, temporary or permanent.

-- There shall be no less than five (5) permanent committees, including but not limited to membership, publications, convention, placement and professional development.
+- Committees are strongly encouraged to be created, at the discretion of the Executive Board, including but not limited to: nominations, membership, publications, convention, social media/website, and professional development.
 The committee structure may be changed and expanded at the discretion of the Executive Board.